 We must undertake to broaden this constituency and to establish a society knowledgeable and engaged in the fight for a sustaining and sustainable world.
-We cannot achieve this by preaching our rights nor by denigrating those who do not agree with hunting but who may in fact believe in conservation every bit as much as we do.
+We can achieve this not by preaching our rights or squawking pathetically like fettered hens, nor by denigrating those who do not agree with hunting, but who may in fact believe in conservation every bit as much as we do.
 We will accomplish this by example, by demonstrating that as hunters we care deeply about nature, and that we believe in and act for the conservation of all life.
-We must demonstrate that we work to preserve wild animals and wild places for the citizenry of today and tomorrow-not just for our traditions, but for all traditions that center around enjoyment of the natural world.
+We must demonstrate, without faltering, that we work to preserve wild animals and wild places for the citizenry of today and tomorrow - and not just for our traditions, but for all traditions that center around enjoyment of the natural world.

 This is the democracy of conservation, and this must be the vocation of every citizen-hunter.
 We are millions strong.
 Let us be the millions committed.
 Let us take conservation to the heart of public debate, not only in self-interest, but in the interest of all.
 Let us honor Roosevelt; let us proclaim our allegiance to Leopold's vision.
-Let us prove that hunting is in pursuit of the common good.
+Let us prove that hunting is in pursuit of the common good!
+GT